shantisingh22/youtube_homepage1/README.md

 ## Live Demo
-You can check out the live demoof the app.
+You can check out the live the app.
+Link- youtube-homepage-ui.vercel.app
-     [Live Demo]-: youtube-homepage-ui.vercel.app